unclewalter/tilde-festival-website/pages/calls.md

 [http://www.tilde.net.au/2016_collab/](http://www.tilde.net.au/2016_collab/)

-Click above if you are interested in as-yet unknown collaborations with people you may or may not know!
-This call is now **closed.**
+Click above if you are interested in as-yet unknown collaborations with people you may or may not know! **This call is now closed.**

 [http://www.tilde.net.au/2016_fixed_media/](http://www.tilde.net.au/2016_fixed_media/)

-Click above for the fixed-media call.
-Closes the 1st of December, 2015.
+Click above for the fixed-media call. **This call is now closed.**

 Email [info@tilde.net.au](mailto:info@tilde.net.au) with any questions.